replicate/replicate-python/README.md

 There are several key things still outstanding:

- 1. Support for asyncio.
- 2. Support for streaming text when available (rather than polling)
+ 1. Support for streaming text when available (rather than polling)
- 3. Support for streaming files when available (rather than polling)
+ 2. Support for streaming files when available (rather than polling)
- 4. Support for cleaning up downloaded files.
+ 3. Support for cleaning up downloaded files.
- 5. Support for streaming logs using `OutputIterator`.
+ 4. Support for streaming logs using `OutputIterator`.

 ## Development